BasilAboSaleem/education-platform-nodejs/README.md

 ## 🚀 Key Features

 - Authentication system (register, login, logout)

 - **Admin Dashboard**:
   - Manage students (list, edit, delete, view, change status, search)
   - Manage teachers (list, add, edit, delete, view)
   - Manage courses (list, add, edit, delete, view details with lessons)
   - Approve/reject pending courses and lessons with rejection reasons
   - Manage categories (list, add, edit, delete, change status, search)
+  - **Notification System**:
-  - **Notification System**: Admin can send notifications to:
+    - Admin can send notifications to:
       - All students on the platform
       - All teachers on the platform
       - A specific student
       - A specific teacher
       - All students enrolled in a specific course
-    Admin can also view all sent notifications in a dedicated page showing message, target, and course info if applicable.
+    - Admin can view all sent notifications in a dedicated page showing the message, target, and course info (if applicable).
+    - Automatic notifications are triggered in the following scenarios:
+      - When a teacher adds or updates a course → the admin receives a notification.
+      - When the admin approves/rejects a course or lesson → the teacher receives a notification.
+      - When a course/lesson is approved → all enrolled students receive a notification.

-  - **Payment Report Section**: Fully integrated section to view, filter, and analyze all course payments, with internal tabs and branches for detailed reports.
+  - **Payment Report Section**: Fully integrated section to view, filter, and analyze all course payments, with internal tabs and branches for detailed reports:
     - All Payments
     - Payments by Course
     - Pending Payments